MIRAvzw/codri-server/README.md

 * Robustness
 * Future-proof technologies

 To keep the kiosk code (which is run on a very lightweight client) fast and lean, we opted to put as much logic as possible in the server application.
-Concretely, this means that when a kiosk comes on-line, it'll advertise its presence and functionality on the local network, after which all will be managed by the server: the configuration will be loaded from storage, the kiosk will get configured using an RPC mechanism, and the location of the relevant presentation files will be pushed as well.
+In practice, this means that when a kiosk comes on-line, it'll advertise its presence and functionality on the local network, after which all will be managed by the server: the configuration will be loaded from storage, the kiosk will get configured using an RPC mechanism, and the location of the relevant presentation files will be pushed as well.
 For more details, see the descriptions below.

 ### Presentation format

 HTML5 + Javascript

 TODO: clarify (future proof, easy to render client-side, compact, compatible with a SCM, compatible with current format)

 ### Storage